Queen-esther01/react-password-strengthbar-ui/README.md

 ### Getting Password Strength Data + Custom Strength Bar

-If you would like to create your own password strength bar UI, you can use the checker function instead.
+If you would like to create your own password strength bar UI, you can use the `Strength` function instead.
 This is the function that powers the password strength bar.
 It returns an object with the following properties:
 `state, message, password and an array of errors`